Mansab67/Quikkred/bluechip-finmax-main/REQUIRED_API_KEYS.md

-# 🔑 Required API Keys for bluechipfinmax NBFC Platform
+# 🔑 Required API Keys for Quikkred NBFC Platform

 ## Overview
-This document lists all the external API keys and credentials required to run the bluechipfinmax platform with full functionality.
+This document lists all the external API keys and credentials required to run the Quikkred platform with full functionality.

 ---